vilenarios/Arweave-Monitor/README.md

 - Add temperature monitor
 - Add better network bandwith utilization monitor
 - Include other operational capabilities, like restart Arweave-Server if it suffers unrecoverable errors.

+Thanks to Gerrit and Marcin for helping me test this!
+Please reach out to Vilenarios in the Arweave Mining discord if you have any issues or requests to add functionality.
+Although I reserve the right to ignore them :)